beezwax/filemaker-facter/README.md

   - handle incorrectly formatted or missing data better
   - allow specifying graph step amount
   - specify email related parameters from command line or file
+  - allow components to be specified in any order (see issue #1)
 * return recent wait times
 * check for high wait times
 * return count of recent WebDirect clients